kellan/laughingmeme/_posts/asides/2003-08-04-time-is-a-social-constructand-its-breaking-down.md

 ---
 id: 1633
-title: 'Time is a social construct&#8230;and its breaking down'
+title: 'Time is a social construct...and its breaking down'
 date: '2003-08-04T14:59:25+00:00'
 author: Kellan
 layout: post